-In accordance with Ryan’s Law – Ensuring Asthma Friendly Schools – 2015, school boards must establish and maintain a policy for students diagnosed with asthma.
-The following implementation tips outline activities to create asthma friendly schools appropriate at the board level.
+In accordance with Ryan’s Law (Ensuring Asthma Friendly Schools), 2015 and Policy/Program Memorandum (PPM) No. 161: Supporting Children and Students with Prevalent Medical Conditions (Anaphylaxis, Asthma, Diabetes, and/or Epilepsy) in Schools, 2018 school boards must establish and maintain a policy to support students with asthma.
+The purpose of this resource is to outline activities and implementation tips to create asthma friendly schools at the board level.

 Establish a process to identify students with asthma.